walnuthq/madara-docs/docs/advanced/customize_gas_token.md

 Once it's ready, you should switch back to the earlier terminal session where you have your token project.

-### Step 14: Redo steps 4 and 5
+### Step 14: Repeat steps 4 and 5

-To get your account set up, you should now redo the steps 4 and 5 in this guide.
+To get your account set up, repeat steps 4 and 5 in this guide.

 Once those steps are done, continue from here.

-### Step 15: Redo steps 7 and 8
+### Step 15: Repeat steps 7 and 8

-To get your token deployed again, you should now redo the steps 7 and 8 in this guide.
+To get your token deployed again, repeat steps 7 and 8 in this guide.
 Note that the steps should result in the same contract class hash and address as earlier.

 Once those steps are done, continue from here.

 ### Step 16: Mint yourself some tokens

 The new gas token has now been deployed and is in use.
 But you still need to get these tokens somehow.
-Because we left an insecure minting function in the contract, you can simple mint yourself some tokens now.
+Because we left an insecure minting function in the contract, you can simply mint yourself some tokens now.

 The required parameters for the command are:
 * Account name